Tien-le98/Road_crashes/README.md

 ## INTRODUCTION

-The analysis project was aimed to define actionable and reasonable solutions to reduce the number of road crashes in South Australia through analyzing the dataset of road crashes in South Australia from 2020 to 2022.
-Besides evaluating the trend of road crashes' quantities over years, this project also measured the effects of various relevant factors, such as road condition, traffic control signs, weather condition, daytime or night, and the involvement of DUI or drugs, on the frequency of road crashes.
+The analysis project aimed to define actionable and reasonable solutions to reduce the number of road crashes in South Australia by analyzing the dataset of road crashes in South Australia from 2020 to 2022.
+Besides evaluating the trend of road crash quantities over the years, this project also measured the effects of various relevant factors, such as road conditions, traffic control signs, weather conditions, daytime or night, and the involvement of DUI or drugs, on the frequency of road crashes.
 An interactive report of this analysis project was also created for users' interaction, so users can employ this Power BI report to perform their own analysis if needed.

 Please refer to the interactive version of the Power BI report in this link: [Interactive report](https://github.com/Tien-le98/Road_crashes/blob/main/Road_crashes_SA.pbix).

-Besides, the statis version of the Power BI report also can be found in this link: [Static report](https://github.com/Tien-le98/Road_crashes/blob/main/Road_crashes_SA_report.pdf).
+Besides, the static version of the Power BI report also can be found in this link: [Static report](https://github.com/Tien-le98/Road_crashes/blob/main/Road_crashes_SA_report.pdf).

 ## Data collection, data cleaning and pre-processing
-The "Road crashes in South Australia" dataset was gather from South Australian Government Data Directory website.
-This dataset went through various pre-processing steps including modifying data type of each variable, removing invalid values, handling missing values, encoding categorical variables, and removing duplicates.
-The original dataset comprised about 65000 road crashes' records from 2018 to 2022, however, only about 37000 records from 2020 to 2022 were considered in this analysis project.
-Main variables were:
+The "Road crashes in South Australia" dataset was gathered from the South Australian Government Data Directory website.
+This dataset went through various pre-processing steps including modifying the data type of each variable, removing invalid values, handling missing values, encoding categorical variables, and removing duplicates.
+The original dataset comprised about 65000 road crash records from 2018 to 2022, however, only about 37000 records from 2020 to 2022 were considered in this analysis project.
+The main variables were:
 + Stats Area: A code defining whether the road crash occurred (City, Metro, Country Area)
 + Total Units: The total number of units involved in a road crash.
 Total Units = Total Cas + Total Property Damage Only
 + Total Cas: Total number of casualties in a road crash.
 Total Cas = Total Fats + Total SI + Total MI